 Further provisions, which can be specifically applied to clinical trials involving children, derive from this general principle.
 Art.
 6 of the Convention states that "Subject to Articles 17 and 20 below, an intervention may only be carried out on a person who does not have the capacity to consent, for his/her direct benefit".
-In article 17, it also establishes that "exceptionally and under the protective conditions prescribed by law, where the research has not the potential to produce results of direct benefit to the health of the person concerned, such research may be authorised subject to the conditions laid down in paragraph 1, sub- paragraphs i, iii, iv and v above, and to the following additional conditions: 1. the research has the aim of contributing, through significant improvement in the scientific understanding of the individual's condition, disease or disorder, to the ultimate attainment of results capable of conferring benefit to the same disease or disorder or having the same condition; 2. the research entails only minimal risk and minimal burden for the individual concerned".
+In article 17, it also establishes that "exceptionally and under the protective conditions prescribed by law, where the research has not the potential to produce results of direct benefit to the health of the person concerned, such research may be authorised subject to the conditions laid down in paragraph 1, sub- paragraphs i, iii, iv and v above, and to the following additional conditions: 1. the research has the aim of contributing, through significant improvement in the scientific understanding of the individual's condition, disease or disorder, to the ultimate attainment of results capable of conferring benefit to the person concerned or to other persons in the same age category or afflicted with the same disease or disorder or having the same condition; 2. the research entails only minimal risk and minimal burden for the individual concerned".